Skip to main content

 • Too high on B-gain results in unwanted oscillations at stops if low B-gain did not cause it.

 • One could also experiment the I-relax to tune out the I-oscillations at stops.
 Lower number means stronger relax.
-Notice that a extremely low number might make the helicopter feel unpredictable. low number also hide gain imbalance that could show up during high-demand maneuvers or natural occuring disturbances (like a gust of wind)
+Notice that a extremely low number might make the helicopter feel unpredictable. low number also hide gain imbalance that could show up during high-demand maneuvers or natural occurring disturbances (like a gust of wind)